CoinSwap-Space/matapro-c3-plugin/README.md

 - **Get Username**: Retrieve the user's username.
 - **Get Access Token**: Retrieve the user's Web3 authentication token.
 - **Get Leaderboard**: Retrieve the general leaderboard data.
-- **Get Is Registered**: Retrieve whether the user is registered in the system.
 - **Get Current Score**: Retrieve the user's current score.
 - **Get Total Score**: Retrieve the user's total score.
 - **Get Last Error**: Retrieve the last error message encountered by the plugin.